A Month of Facebook Post Ideas for a Kick Ass Page

 5. Seasonal reminders

-Many service businesses have busy seasons, so remind your clients about services they can book ahead of time.
-A few months before spring or summer hits you might want to remind their clients about key spring services and tell them to book early.
+Many service businesses have busy seasons, so use Facebook posts to remind your clients about services they can book ahead of time.
+A few months before spring or summer hits, remind your clients about key spring services and tell them to book early.

 Think about how the seasons or certain holidays affect your business and use your Facebook page to keep these key times top of mind for your customers.